 To demonstrate transformative web-based research tools, my EdMethods students spent time using Books NGram Viewer and NY Times Chronicle – to develop and test hypotheses.
-As part of an in-class demo of the power of word frequency research, they shared their results via a Twitter hashtag: #WordFreq.
-I’ve collected them in the Storify below
+Here’s their results.

 I was looking for an online content creation tool – an education-friendly, social network that would allow my pre-service history teachers to post a variety of content, annotate it and provide tools to comment on each other’s work.
 I tried Learnist – a free web tool.
 Here’s my sample Learnist – Incarceration of Japanese Americans During WWII.
 Plus a product review (with students comments).